POET, EDITOR, GUIDE

 I'm also available for classroom and book club visits, round table discussions, readings.

 Some of the workshops and studios I've led, often combining round table discussion with work in the field:

-- Wild Mind: Poetry & Wilderness: how poetry can awake and connect us with the wild in the everyday
+- Domestic Wild: Meeting Poetry Where It Lives: how poetry can awake and connect us with the wild in the everyday

 - Exciting the Toad: the imaginative power of language that excites idea and experience into poetry